-Electrical Connections to the Guarded Machine
+4.4 Electrical Connections to the Guarded Machine

-Make the electrical connections as described in the following sections ( OSSD Output Connections on page 34 to FSD Interfacing Connections on page 35 as required by each individual application.
+Verify that power has been removed from the EZ-SCREEN Type 2 and the guarded machine.
+Make the permanent electrical connections as described in OSSD Output Connections on page 30 and FSD Interfacing Connections on page 30 as required by each individual application.

-Lockout/tagout procedures may be required (refer to OSHA 1910.147, ANSI Z244-1, or the appropriate standard for controlling hazard-ous energy).
+Lockout/tagout procedures may be required (refer to OSHA 1910.147, ANSI Z244-1, ISO 14118, or the appropriate standard for controlling hazardous energy).
 Follow relevant electrical standards and wiring codes, such as the NEC, NFPA79 or IEC 60204-1.

 Supply power and the external reset switch should already be connected.
-The EZ-SCREEN Type 2 must also have been aligned and passed the Initial Checkout, as described in Initial Checkout Procedure on page 28.
+The EZ-SCREEN Type 2 must also have been aligned and passed the Initial Checkout, as described in Initial Checkout Procedure on page 25.